kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 ---

 * Issue: #4768
-* Status: Provisional
+* Status: Experimental

 ## TLDR

-This proposal introduces a standardized, provider-agnostic Telemetry API to configure observability signals (metrics, access logs, and traces) for North/South (Gateway) traffic, addressing the fragmentation caused by vendor-specific CRDs.
+This proposal introduces a standardized, provider-agnostic Telemetry API to configure observability signals for North/South (Gateway) traffic, addressing the fragmentation caused by vendor-specific CRDs.
+While a comprehensive telemetry API includes metrics, access logs, and traces, this iteration of the GEP focuses exclusively on Tracing.
+Future iterations will add (via this GEP or via additional GEPs) support for Logging and Metrics.

 ## Goals

-* Establish a standardized model to configure provider-agnostic telemetry (metrics, access logs, and traces) for Gateways.
+* Establish a standardized model to configure provider-agnostic tracing for Gateways.

 ## Non-Goals

 1. Defining how the telemetry is exported (sinks/shippers) beyond specifying the provider endpoint and relevant connectivity parameters.
 2. Replacing the underlying telemetry infrastructure (OTLP collectors, Prometheus, etc.).
-3. Standardizing metrics; this proposal exclusively focuses on the telemetry configuration API.
+3. Defining the API for Metrics and Access Logs configuration.
+These signals are out of scope for this initial tracing-focused iteration, but will be added in future iterations or separate GEPs.

 ## Introduction / Overview

 This GEP proposes the addition of a standardized, provider-agnostic Telemetry API to the Gateway API project.
-The proposal aims to define a unified configuration model for the generation and propagation of telemetry signals (i.e., metrics, access logs, distributed traces) for North/South (Gateway) traffic.
+The proposal aims to define a unified configuration model for the generation and propagation of telemetry signals for North/South (Gateway) traffic.

-The API focuses on providing a consistent way to express observability intent, such as sampling rates for tracing, metric customization, and log filtering, regardless of the underlying data plane implementation.
+The API focuses on providing a consistent way to express observability intent, such as sampling rates for tracing, regardless of the underlying data plane implementation.
+While a comprehensive telemetry API must account for metrics, access logs, and distributed traces, this iteration of the GEP focuses exclusively on distributed traces.
+Future iterations will expand this API (via this GEP or via additional GEPs) to include support for metrics and access logs.

 ## Purpose (Why and Who)